 Find the answers to some of the most commonly asked questions regarding architectural expansion joints; what they are, how to use them and more.

-Answers to the most commonly asked expansion joint questions:
+The answers to the most commonly asked expansion joint questions:

 What is an expansion joint?